On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Introduction

-As pointed out by \citet{kn:chillaschumacher12}, this multiplicity of criteria illustrates the difficulty of identifying coherent structures in a consistent and objective manner, which is a long-running question in turbulent flows.
+As pointed out by \citet{kn:chillaschumacher12}, this multiplicity of criteria illustrates the difficulty of identifying coherent structures in a consistent and objective manner, which is a long-running question in various types of turbulent flows.
 To this end, Proper Orthogonal Decomposition (POD) \citep{kn:lumleyPOD} has proven a useful tool to analyze large-scale fluctuations in Rayleigh-Bénard convection.
 It has been used in particular to study reorientations of the large-scale circulation \citep{bailon-cuba10,foroozani17,podvin15,podvin17,soucasse19}.
 Through spectral decomposition of the autocorrelation tensor, POD provides a basis of spatial modes, also called empirical modes, since they originate from the data.
 The modes are energetically optimal to reconstruct the fluctuations.
 The POD modes typically have a global support, which is well suited to capture the large-scale organization of the flow.
-However, this can make physical interpretation difficult as there is no straightforward connection between a mode and a local coherent structure as a local structure is represented with a superposition of many POD modes, a situation also observed in Fourier analysis.
+However, this can make physical interpretation difficult as there is no straightforward connection between a mode and a local coherent structure as a local structure is represented with a superposition of many POD modes, a situation also observed in Fourier analysis. \citet{soucasse21} have used POD to study the dynamics of the large-scale circulation for Rayleigh numbers in the range $[10^6, 10^8]$.
+They found that although the reorientation rate varied with the Rayleigh number, the dominant structures remained similar across that range, albeit with some variations in their energy.
+A new dissipation-based POD decomposition, proposed by \citet{olesen23} and applied to Rayleigh-Bénard convection \citep{olesen23b}, highlighted the importance of boundary layers for the dynamics, which points to the need for local descriptions.

 As an alternative, \citet{kn:frihat21} have recently adapted a probabilistic method that can extract localized latent factors in turbulent flow measurements.
 This method, Latent Dirichlet Allocation or LDA \citep{kn:griffiths02,kn:blei03}, was originally developed in the context of natural language processing, where it aims to extract topics from a collection of documents.
 In this framework, documents are represented by a non-ordered set of words taken from a fixed vocabulary.
 A word count matrix can be built for the collection, where each column corresponds to a document, each line corresponds to a vocabulary word and the matrix entry represents the number of times the word appears in the document.
 LDA provides a probabilistic decomposition of the word count matrix, based on latent factors called {\it topics}.
 Topics are defined by two distributions: the distribution of topics within each document (each document is associated with a mixture of topics, the coefficients of the mixture sum up to one) and the distribution of vocabulary words with each topic (each topic is represented by a combination of words, the coefficients of which also sum up to one).